sentilo/sentilo/docs/api_docs/services/subscription/subscription.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case that remote endpoint uses a self-signed certificate, add the
-following configuration in the :literal:`config.properties` of the
+following configuration in the :literal:`sentilo-platform.conf` of the
-sentilo-platform-server:
+sentilo-platform-service:

 ::

-   #Allows Sentilo to send notifications to untrusted servers, i.e., servers with self signed certificates or signed by unknown CAs
+   # Allows to send notifications from Sentilo to untrusted servers, i.e., servers with self-signed certificates or signed by unknown CAs
-   api.subs.ssl.no-validate-certificates=false
+   sentilo.server.api.subs.ssl.no-validate-certificates=false